-After completing the MSN-APRN Degree within an area of advanced practice, graduates achieve the following objectives:
+After completing the MSN-APRN Degree within an area of advanced practice, graduates achieve the following outcomes:

 - Integrate evidence-based principles and strategies to design and deliver safe, effective health care, and health promotion/prevention education, for diverse individuals, families, and communities in all practice settings.
-[Essentials* III, IV, VII, VIII]
+[Essentials* III, IV, VII, VIII, IX]

 - Provide primary health care by assuming responsibility and accountability for the continuity of health care, regardless of the presence or absence of disease, consistent with the population-specific training of the selected APRN program.
 [Essentials I, III, IV, VII, VIII]